intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/Orca/QuickStart/orca-pytorch-quickstart.md

 ### **Step 3: Define Train Dataset**

-You can define the dataset using standard [Pytorch DataLoader](https://pytorch.org/docs/stable/data.html).
+You can define the dataset using standard [Pytorch DataLoader](https://pytorch.org/docs/stable/data.html) or a *Data Creator Function* that returns a PyTorch `DataLoader`.
+Orca also supports [Orca SparkXShards](../Overview/data-parallel-processing).

 ```python
 import torch